jeffbryner/aws-serverless-kickstart/useful_python.md

 At this point you can deploy your function and it should be able to read and log the dummy value we used as an api key secret.

-When you are satisfied it works, be sure to remote the:
+When you are satisfied it works, be sure to remove the:

 ```python
 logger.debug("API Key is: {}".format(API_KEY))